hyosung11/Launch-School/Courses/journal.md

 10:33 Laurent and I reviewed Lesson 2 Quiz 2 together and it definitely helped me understand some things better.

 10:58 I took a needed break and now am ready for a study session with Michael.

+12:31 After the study session with Michael where we reviewed Lesson 3 Quiz 1 and then looked at some Anki cards and one that I needed to edit to make the relationship more clear.